antmelekhin/ansible-role-nginx/README.md

 NGINX
 =====

-An Ansible role to install [NGINX](https://www.nginx.com/) web server.
+An Ansible role to install the [NGINX](https://www.nginx.com/) web server.

 Requirements
 ------------